Sofic profiles of $S(\omega )$ and computability: Function growth and the corresponding subgroups of

+Theorem \ref{realization} can be interpreted as an evidence of some connection between soficity and computability.
+In some sense it says that soficity of a chunk is equivalent to possibility of its computable realization in $S(\omega )$.
+Thus it can be viewed as an effective version of the observation that each chunk can be realized in $S(\omega )$ (the latter is an obvious consequence of the fact that each countable group embeds into $S(\omega )$).

-\begin{remark} {\em It is interesting to compare Theorem \ref{realization} with the theorem of A. Morozov \cite{morozov} that there is a finitely generated group with the word problem in $\Pi^0_1$ which is not embeddable into the group of computable permutations (it is obvious that any finitely generated group of computable permutations has the word problem in $\Pi^0_1$).
-In our case soficity of a chunk is equivalent to possibility of its computable realization.} \end{remark}
+\begin{remark} {\em Consider finitely generated groups with the word problem in $\Pi_1$.
+It is easy to see that any finitely generated group of computable permutations belongs to this class.
+Answering a question of Higman, Morozov has proved in \cite{morozov} that there is a 2-generated group with the word problem in $\Pi_1$ which is not embeddable into the group of computable permutations.
+This is slightly opposite to Theorem \ref{realization}.
+It is natural to ask if the Morozov's example is sofic or if there is a sofic group which witnesses Morozov's theorem.
+Analysing the construction of \cite{morozov} one easily notes that under the conjecture that HNN-extensions preserve soficity, Morozov's example is sofic.
+The former conjecture is an open question. } \end{remark}

+\begin{remark} {\em It is worth noting that Theorem \ref{realization} does not state that a sofic chunk is contained in some $S_{\alpha} (\omega )$ with a slow $\alpha$.
+In particular we do not know if a sofic group must be locally embeddable into the class of all $S_{\alpha} (\omega)$ with slow $\alpha$.
+The author is grateful to the referee for this question. } \end{remark}

 The following example is slightly connected with Problem 3.18 from \cite{cornulier2} which asks if there is a group for which the sofic profile is unbounded and not linear.
-Indeed assuming below that for the function $g$ the profile $\mathsf{prof}_g (2r)$ is non-linear, we can choose a family of supp-morphisms $\sigma_n$ so that the $g$-chunk $E$ below has the property that linearity of its sofic profile cannot be realized by these $\sigma_n$.
+Indeed assuming below that for the slow function $g$ the profile $\mathsf{prof}_g (2r)$ is non-linear, we can choose a family of supp-morphisms $\sigma_n$, $n\in \mathbb{N}$, so that the $g$-chunk $E$ below has the property that linearity of its sofic profile cannot be demonstrated by these $\sigma_n$.
+Note that Example \ref{Ex1} gives a concrete slow $g$ with non-linear profile.